red-hat-storage/ocs-ci/docs/getting_started.md

 Move a copy of the template to your conf directory and edit it from there with the proper values and pass it with --ocsci-conf parameter to pytest.

+### Performance Tests
+The OCS performance tests need to have an elastic-search server for running benchmarks and for storing the results.
+If elastic-search server is not available, the tests can deploy one in the tested OCP for the benchmark, and it will dump all results in JSON file.

+The deployment of the Elastic-search server is available only for x86_64 architecture for other architecture (e.g. PPC / s390), since the benchmark can not deploy ES server on the OCP cluster, an ES server need to be deployed in the LAB, and the IP/Port need to be configured in the configuration file.

+All elasticsearch configuration done in the `ocs_ci/framework/conf/default_config.yaml` at the `PERF:` section.

 ### Pull Secret